-The 5 Best Bottles of Olive Oil You Can Buy at the Grocery Store
+The Best Supermarket Olive Oils You Can Buy

 We have a love-hate relationship with olive oil.
 We know it’s really healthy and tastes amazing drizzled on burrata.
 But it’s also expensive, and there are way too many different kinds to choose from at the grocery store.
 (Robust?
 Greek?
 Refined?)
-Worst of all, some brands blend or process their oil, so you think you’re getting Italian extra virgin, but you’re really getting a sub-par blend.
-So we’ll make it simple—here are five great bottles you’ll never go wrong with.
+Worst of all, some brands blend or process their oil, so you think you’re getting Italian extra virgin, but you’re really getting a subpar blend.
+So we’ll make it simple—here are the best supermarket olive oils you can buy.

-Best Value: Trader Joe’s 100% Greek Kalamata Extra Virgin Olive Oil
+1. Trader Joe’s 100% Greek Kalamata Extra Virgin Olive Oil: The Best Value

 We adore TJ’s, but when it comes to olive oil, some bottles are definitely better than others.
 Case in point, this nine-buck bottle, which isn’t sketchy about its origin (Greece) and tastes like it costs way more.
 FYI, steer clear of the Trader Giotto’s oil, which says it’s “packed in Italy” but is actually a blend from several countries.

-Healthiest Spray: 365 Everyday Value Organic Extra Virgin Olive Oil Cooking Spray
+2. 365 Everyday Value Organic Extra Virgin Olive Oil Cooking Spray: The Healthiest Spray

 Giving your pan a quick hit with olive oil spray before you sauté has made life so much easier—but nearly all of the sprays on the market contain propellants to help the oil come out of the can evenly.
 Whole Foods to the rescue.
 In this stellar spray, what you see is what you get: just olive oil.